tomkaith13/topaz-auth-engine/ReadMe.md

 Use `load-db` to load the manifest and the directory files.
 This needs to be done once before running any checks using the authorizer.

 ## Prerequisites to running Topaz Engine using `docker-compose`

-- Use this to deploy topaz using docker-compose: https://www.topaz.sh/docs/deployment/docker-compose
 - Make sure u copy over the asset to have a set of resources and users setup.
 Use it as a template.

+- policy creation and deployment.
+Use the following to build and export a policy bundle.

     ```bash
     policy templates apply policy-template